gorkamunoz/rl_opts/README.md

-This library builds the necessary tools needed to study, replicate and develop the results of the paper: [“Optimal foraging strategies can be learned and outperform Lévy walks”](https://arxiv.org/abs/2303.06050) by *G. Muñoz-Gil, A.
-López-Incera, L. J. Fiderer* and *H. J. Briegel*.
+This library builds the necessary tools needed to study, replicate and develop the results of the paper: [“Optimal foraging strategies can be learned and outperform Lévy walks”](https://arxiv.org/abs/2303.06050) by *G. Muñoz-Gil, A. López-Incera, L. J. Fiderer* and *H. J. Briegel*.

 ### Installation

-(soon) You can access all these tools installing the python package `rl_opts` via Pypi:
+You can access all these tools installing the python package `rl_opts` via Pypi:

 ``` python
 pip install rl-opts
 ```

-(In the meanwhile) You can also opt for cloning the [source repository](https://github.com/gorkamunoz/rl_opts) and executing the following on the parent folder you just cloned the repo:
+You can also opt for cloning the [source repository](https://github.com/gorkamunoz/rl_opts) and executing the following on the parent folder you just cloned the repo: